-The problem is not that they are unknowable.
-It is that they often arrive later than the optimistic budget did.
-That is why it also helps to look at the wider self-build cost breakdown, allow sensible contingency for the parts still carrying risk, and tighten material quantities before speaking to builders.
+The problem is timing.
+These costs often become visible after the first budget has already started shaping design choices, funding assumptions or builder conversations.
+That is why it helps to look at the wider self-build cost breakdown, allow sensible contingency for the parts still carrying risk, and tighten material quantities before speaking to builders.

 Trying to tighten the budget before these misses stack up?